ucb-bar/chipyard/docs/Customization/Custom-Core.rst

 Create Config Fragments to Integrate the Core
 ---------------------------------------------

-To use your core in a Chipyard config, you would need a config fragment that would create a ``TileParams`` object of your core in the current config.
+To use your core in a Chipyard config, you will need a config fragment that will create a ``TileParams`` object of your core in the current config.
 An example of such config will be like this:

 .. literalinclude:: ../../generators/chipyard/src/main/scala/example/TutorialTile.scala